Grades K & 1

 Grades 7, 8 & 9

 Further your explorations of chemistry and physics at an advanced level with computer-based lab probes and other analytical instruments.
-Design experiments to solve problems such as which fruit has the most Vitamin C?
-How can banana ripening be controlled?
-What is the chemical energy in a cheese puff?
-Design and launch hot air balloons, synthesize fireworks, participate in the Microscale Gas Olympics and Bubble Derby.
+Design experiments to solve problems.
+Though-provoking projects will be done.
 All experiments are designed with safety in mind.

 Forensic Science II